1080network/python/README.md

 python3.13
 ```

-Next in the Python shell, run the following commands to test the SDK:
+Next in the Python shell, run the following commands to exercise the SDK:

 ```python
 import grpc